IntergatedCircuits/USBDevice/README.md

 ## Basis of operation

+The interface implementations are completely separated from the USB device control.
+Each of them should use its class-specific API from `usbd_<class>.h`.
+There are only two steps to mount an interface to a device:

+1. Setting the interface's endpoint addresses;
+2. Cross-referencing the interface and the device with a `USBD_<CLASS>_MountInterface()` call.

+A device's mounted interfaces shall not be changed while the device is logically connected to the host.

-This stack on one side is called by the user application to start or stop the device using the public API in *usbd.h*.
-On the other side the stack shall be notified when any of these device peripheral events occur:
+The device control of the library is limited to the global state management using the public API in *usbd.h*.
+The bulk of the device operation is servicing the device peripheral events:
 - USB Reset signal on bus -> `USBD_ResetCallback()`
 - USB control pipe setup request received -> `USBD_SetupCallback()`
 - USB endpoint data transfer completed -> `USBD_EpInCallback()` or `USBD_EpOutCallback()`

-The goal of the USBD structures is to be a common management structure for both this stack and the peripheral driver.
-Any additional fields that the peripheral driver necessitates can be defined in the driver-specific *usbd_pd_def.h* header, while the *usbd_types.h* shall be included by the driver.
+The goal of the USBD handles is to be a shared management structure for both this stack and the peripheral driver.
+Any additional fields that the peripheral driver requires can be defined in the driver-specific *usbd_pd_def.h* header, while the *usbd_types.h* shall be included by the driver.